Skip to content

 Do you see the light yet?

-Jab: Call out the Developers and develop the solution with them, together.
+1. Call out the Developers and develop the solution with them, together.
 Just take a marker or something similar.
-Guide them through the solution.
+Guide them through the solution;

-Cross: If you have a strong opinion, it makes sense that you also have a strong reason behind it so Present it.
-This can possibly be a K.O.
+2. If you have a strong opinion, it makes sense that you also have a strong reason behind it so Present it;

-Bob: The solution cannot be implemented because of legacy code or incompatibility with the project scope (something that generates overworking or touching other components).
+3. Maybe the solution cannot be implemented because of legacy code or incompatibility with the project scope (something that generates overworking or touching other components);

-Footwork: It makes sense?
-So yes, you need to find another way.
+4. Does it makes sense?
+So yes, you need to find another way;

 Now you are not only confident on the solution but also sure that you both will have no stress anymore.